Lucky-Kashyap/Front-End-Domination-Create-Anything-with-Code/README.md

           setUsers(() => users.filter((item, index) => index != id));
         };

+#### Section 12 : React JS Routing and Beyond

+- Configure react router to use react-routing

+- React Uses single page approach in application i.e. no page reload after page changes, for this we use react routing.

+- To move From one Page to another without reloading the website, so that website is called Web Application (for not reloading whole page).

 # FrontEnd Domination

 Embarking on a journey to become a proficient frontend developer is an exciting and rewarding endeavor.